 So, your score will likely vary depending on the model—like FICO, FICO 8, FICO 9, or FICO 10T—used to produce it and which credit reporting agency provided the underlying credit report.
 FICO also offers industry-specific variations of its scoring models, like for the auto, credit card, and mortgage industries.

 FICO scores generally range from 300 to 850.
-The higher your credit score, the more likely it is that you'll qualify for a loan or credit.
+The higher your credit score, the more likely you'll qualify for a loan or credit.
 It also might mean you'll get a better interest rate and favorable payment terms.

 Another type of credit score is VantageScore.
 The credit reporting agencies created this score to compete with FICO.
 VantageScore used to have a different range of scores than FICO, but now it uses the same range—300 to 850.